Seizure of the Black Hills

 The Black Hills, South Dakota, United States image from space.

 The United States government illegally seized the Black Hills – a mountain range in the US states of South Dakota and Wyoming – from the Sioux Nation in 1876.
 The land was pledged to the Sioux Nation in the Treaty of Fort Laramie, but a few years later the United States illegally seized the land and nullified the treaty with the Indian Appropriations Bill of 1876, without the tribe's consent.
 That bill "denied the Sioux all further appropriation and treaty-guaranteed annuities" until they gave up the Black Hills.
 A Supreme Court case was ruled in favor of the Sioux in 1980.
 As of 2011, the court's award was worth over $1 billion, but the Sioux have outstanding issues with the ruling and have not collected the funds.

-The Sioux tribes eventually managed to purchase a portion, 1900 acre out of the total 6,000 square miles of disputed land in western South Dakota and northeastern Wyoming, in November 2012 which included the sacred Pe' Sla site.
+The Sioux tribes eventually managed to purchase a portion, 1900 acre out of the total 6,000 sqmi of disputed land in western South Dakota and northeastern Wyoming, in November 2012 which included the sacred Pe' Sla site.
 The Pe Sla' site's federal Indian trust status, which was granted by the Bureau of Indian Affairs in 2016, was acknowledged by Pennington County in 2017.
 In 2016 and 2018, some Cheyenne and Sioux tribes managed to purchase land near the sacred Bear Butte, which serves as a state park.